SimonR-prog/QuizAppReact/README.md

 <img src="https://github.com/user-attachments/assets/5d5dba82-b306-4cf9-8293-7eaac4b467e1" alt="Image showing of the useEffect that sends for the json data" style="width:40%; height:auto;">  </img>

+Then in the quiz file itself I have the useEffect which will fetch the data from the GetData function, when the component mounts, and update the setData with the data that is returned.
+Again, using async await for the same reasons as above.

+Im using a empty dependency array in the end of it to make sure it only runs once.

 #### Pausing while fetching:

 <img src="https://github.com/user-attachments/assets/f8fb2c79-2f10-4b50-ad32-b700e3c273a6" alt="" style="width:40%; height:auto;">  </img>

+While the fetch is happening, the website will show this message.
+It only takes a second or so.

 ### QuizGame:
 #### Setting up: